-Homemade nut butters make wonderful gifts because everyone likes them and they are very versatile in the kitchen.
+Homemade nut butter make wonderful gifts because everyone likes them and they are very versatile in the kitchen.
 Plus, there are so many ways you can play with these.
 Check out these three simple nut butter from Cheap Recipe Blog, or for something more decadent, try this lush cashew coconut butter from Bakerita or this paleo and vegan Nutella from Greens of The Stone Age.

 5. Homemade Condiments

-DIY condiments are super easy and fun, and make for great gifts.
+DIY condiments are super easy and fun and make for great gifts.
 There are too many to choose from but perhaps you’d like to try this quick and easy homemade harissa or my apple & cinnamon BBQ sauce.
-Tomatillo salsa verde from Heart Beat Kitchen and this no cook Whole30 ketchup from Noshtastic are also worth checking out.
+Tomatillo salsa verde from Heart Beat Kitchen and this no-cook Whole30 ketchup from Noshtastic are also worth checking out.

 6. Homemade Fudge & Bliss Balls

 Fudge is not something you have every day but it’s awesome on holidays, which make it a perfect edible gift.
 Try this paleo and vegan-friendly mocha almond fudge from Paleo Running Momma.
 Energy balls or bliss balls are also a great idea, and you can try making my festive chocolate jaffa rum balls or my lemon drizzle bliss balls.

 You might already make your own spice and herb blends, so why not make a bigger batch and pack a few jars and bottles as gifts.
 Love these 6 ideas from The Nourish Revolution or this paleo BBQ dry rub from Against All Grain.

 8. Homemade Cookies